jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 59. Your Lord never destroys cities without first sending a messenger in their midst, reciting to them Our revelations.
 And We never destroy the cities, unless their people are wrongdoers.

 Whatever thing you are given is but the material of this world, and its glitter.
-But what is with Allah is better, and longer lasting.
+But what is with Enki is better, and longer lasting.
 Do you not comprehend?

 61. Can someone to whom We have made a fine promise—which he will attain—be equal to someone to whom We have given enjoyments in this world, but who will be, on Resurrection Day, among the arraigned?